skrub-data/skrub/doc/encoding.rst

 ngrams than dirty categories.

-Skrub provides :class:`SentenceEncoder`: a wrapper around `SentenceTransformer <https://sbert.net/>`_ package that lets you use any embedding model available on the HuggingFace Hub for Sentence Transformers.
+Skrub provides :class:`SentenceEncoder`: a wrapper around `SentenceTransformer <https://sbert.net/>`_ package that lets you use any sentence embedding model available on the HuggingFace Hub.

 .. topic:: References

     See `Vectorizing string entries for data processing on tables: when are larger language models better? <https://hal.science/hal-043459>`_ [3]_
-    for a comparison between the dirty categories and diverse entries regimes against large language models and string-based encoders like the :class:`MinHashEncoder`.
+    for a comparison between large language models and string-based encoders ( such as the :class:`MinHashEncoder`) in the context of dirty categories versus diverse entries regimes.

 ..
 [3]  L. Grinsztajn, M. Kim, E. Oyallon, G. Varoquaux.
         Vectorizing string entries for data processing on tables: when are larger